jamesabel/awsimple/CONTRIBUTING.md

 - Python 3.8 or higher

+Fork the repo, to make your own personal copy, and then git clone your fork onto your computer.

-Once you have those two, install project dependencies with:
+Once you have that, install project dependencies with:

 #### Mac / Linux
 ```
 source make_venv_dev.sh
+./venv/bin/activate
 ```

 #### Windows
 ```
 make_venv_dev.bat
+.\venv\Scripts\activate.bat
 ```

 At this point you should be able to make changes to the codebase and run things.